Last updated: January 19, 2022

 Executives play a pivotal role as leaders in the execution of government's strategic corporate agenda.

 Executives commit to the business goals of government and their ministry, support the deputy minister, and develop strategies to implement government policy.

 To achieve government's vision, executives must position and structure their organization for full effectiveness.
-Executives practice strategic thinking in translating the vision into goals and strategies, and support their accomplishment through facilitating and leading change.
+Executives practice strategic thinking in translating the vision into goals and strategies and support their accomplishment through facilitating and leading change.

-Executives enhance the organization's relationships with external partners and stakeholders; this includes building strategic alliances, managing conflicts among different stakeholders, negotiating effectively to derive optimum solutions, and effectively communicating ideas, analyses and proposals to stakeholders.
+Executives enhance the organization's relationships with external partners and stakeholders.
+This includes building strategic alliances, managing conflicts among different stakeholders, negotiating effectively to derive optimum solutions, and effectively communicating ideas, analyses and proposals to stakeholders.

 Executives model integrity and authenticity, building a culture of trust, risk taking and creative thinking through personal integrity, using feedback to self improve, following through on commitments, and acting consistently with the espoused values and culture of the organization.

 Executives must motivate, empower and lead employees to accomplish goals and objectives, rewarding high performance, promoting empowerment and developing their employees, providing opportunities for growth, and managing issues within their organization.

 The BC Public Service has introduced new Leadership Expectations (PDF, 598KB) specific to senior leaders in the BC Public Service.

 The leadership expectations will inform how we assess executive performance and potential as part of our succession management and leadership development efforts.